Ricard123p/bdnegociosdigitales2025/unidad 2/documentacion/01-joins.md

---14 obtener los pedidos agrupados por pais de envio select e1.OrderID as [pedido], j1.ShipCountry as [país] from  Orders as e1 inner join Orders as j1 on e1.OrderID = j1.ShipCountry
+--14 obtener los pedidos agrupados por pais de envio select e1.OrderID as [pedido], j1.ShipCountry as [paï¿½s] from  Orders as e1 inner join Orders as j1 on e1.OrderID = j1.ShipCountry

-select o.ShipCountry as [país de envio], count (o.OrderID) as [numero de ordenes] from Orders as o group by o.ShipCountry order by 2 desc
+select o.ShipCountry as [paï¿½s de envio], count (o.OrderID)
+as [numero de ordenes] from Orders as o group by o.ShipCountry order by 2 desc